 Humidity control packs can monitor ambient humidity and add or remove moisture to deliver a precise RH.
 This gives your cannabis the optimal moisture content and keeping it true to its original form.
 For example, the Boveda 62, developed after repeated requests from cannabis aficionados to create a pack that held a lower RH.
 This Boveda pack keeps your buds at the perfect 62% RH level.

 To determine the best RH for cannabis, we hired a third party laboratory to do a moisture sorption isotherm on a single strain of cannabis.
 A moisture sorption isotherm test applies a wide range of humidity levels to an item.
 It also determines an RH range in which the properties of the item doesn’t change.
 For the strain of cannabis the lab tested, 59-63% RH showed to be ideal.

 In the same way nature has gifted the world cannabis, it gifts us the natural salts that provide the key to balancing RH levels.
 Different salt compounds hold a varying range of moisture, making it crucial to source a salt that stabilizes moisture content at an ideal 62%.

 Many who prefer vaporizing their cannabis are finding they favor even lower humidity levels, such as the 54%.
 Personal preference can also dictate your ideal RH “sweet spot,” with elements like plant density and personal taste being the deciding factors.
 Curious if Boveda will lower humidity levels?
 The answer is yes if the conditions are above the 55%-65% range within the bag or jar.

 If you want the best possible cure, you need to store cannabis in an environment with stable RH within the ideal range.
 The ambient humidity isn’t much of a concern.
-Boveda responds to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.
+Boveda cannabis humidity packs respond to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.